1. What are Acupuncture and TCM?

 12. How can I find a good Acupuncturist or Doctor of TCM?

 Here are some important criteria to follow when you are making an initial attempt to choose an acupuncturist.

 •Qualifications: In the US, about 40 states have established training standards for acupuncture certification.
 There is no acupuncture regulation in most provinces in Canada (except in British Columbia, Alberta, and Quebec).
 If you reside in an area where acupuncture is regulated, you should make sure that the acupuncturist is licensed and registered with the regulatory body.
 Although proper credentials do not ensure the highest competency, they do indicate that the practitioner has met the minimum standards to treat patients using acupuncture.

 •Education: If an acupuncturist or TCM doctor got his/her education in acupuncture or TCM from China, whether he or she has graduated from a 5-year TCM, acupuncture or medicine program in a university is very important.
-Only by finishing this 5 year program, can a graduate have ability to treat diseases in most clinical fields, including internal diseases, external diseases, women’s diseases, children’s diseases and so on.
-In north America, an acupuncturist or TCM doctor is required to complete 3-5 years of study in a full time program of acupuncture or TCM.
+Only by finishing this 5-year program, can a graduate have the ability to treat diseases in most clinical fields, including internal diseases, external diseases, women’s diseases, children’s diseases and so on.
+In North America, an acupuncturist or TCM doctor is required to complete 3-5 years of study in a full-time program of acupuncture or TCM.

 •Clean Needle Technique: It is also very important to confirm that the acupuncturist practices Clean Needle Technique and uses disposable needles.
 This issue is particularly important in the regions where acupuncture is not regulated.